microsoft/fluentui/packages/react-compose/src/next/README.md

 A component should consist of the following:

-- Render function - a function which takes in final state and returns JSX. (e.g. `renderButton`)
+- **Render function** - a function which takes in final state and returns JSX. (e.g. `renderButton`)
-- State hooks - all processing of the component should be done within one or more reusable hooks.
+- **State hooks** - all processing of the component should be done within one or more reusable hooks.
 The hooks should be allowed to manipulate the state in some reusable way, so that recomposing the component can be easily done.
-- Factory function - a create\* function which returns `{ state, render }` parts for creating the component.
+- **Factory function** - a create\* function which returns `{ state, render }` parts for creating the component.
 This is used to scaffold a new version of teh component as needed.
-- One ore more components - components can now use the factory function to create variations of the component easily.
+- **Style hooks** - hooks which can take in styles and provide appropriate classnames to the anatomy of the component.

+With these building blocks, you can compose or recompose the component in numerous ways.

 ### Simple example